Goldsboro Construction Accident Attorney

 - Serious head injuries

 After a construction site accident, you should seek medical attention immediately.
 If your injury occurred while on the job, then you must report your injury to your employer within a reasonable period of time.
 Still, most construction site injuries are serious and the employer has notice of the accident and injuries.
-Then, contact a construction injury attorney as soon as possible.
+Then, contact a Goldsboro personal injury lawyer as soon as possible.
 In most cases, you should be entitled to workers compensation.

 However, work injury compensation claims can be difficult to negotiate.
 Often, the employer’s insurance company offers much less in compensation than you may qualify to receive, especially if you are unable to return to your old job.
 Additionally, you may be able to file a third party claim against another company, depending on the circumstances of your accident.
 Our team of highly trained construction accident lawyers have decades of experience handling these types of claims and can explain your legal options in honest, simple terms.